UmaHyndavi/SurpriseHousing_Regularization_Assignment/Course3_ML2/Uma_RegularizationAssigment/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

-## predictor variables of SalesPrice of houses
+## Some of the Predictor variables of SalesPrice of houses
 - Above Ground living area in square feet
 - Masonry veneer area in square feet
 - Lot area in square feet